thomasloven/hass-browser_mod/README.md

 - Restart Home Assistant

-> Note: If you want to use browser_mod with Home Assistant Cast, you need to also add:
+> Note: If you want to use browser_mod with Home Assistant Cast, you need to also add the following.
+Additionally, this can be added to allow the HA Companion App to function properly without uninstalling/reinstalling.
 >
 > ```yaml
 > resources: